euske/fgyama/README.md

 TODOs:

   * Enum support.
-  * Array methods.
+  * separate: DFClassSpace is not a DFVarSpace.
-  * Parameterized types.
+  * DFType should be lookup up from DFTypeSpace (not DFTypeFinder).
-  * Nestable inline class definition.
+  * Treat each parametered type differently.
   * Lambdas.
   * Method references.